AK7iwi/Conway-s_Game_of_Life/README.md

 4) Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

 The program renders the grid on the screen, blue cells represent the alive cells and white cells represent the dead cells

+(The ugliest code for the most beautiful program)